Post Author: Eugene Nagawiecki

 3. Limit Your Upsell Options

-So, so far we’ve talked about gathering information from your client and then using that information to later offer them appropriate upsells.
-The next way to make sure you’re efficient and effective with your upselling is to keep the upsell options limited.
+So far, we’ve talked about gathering information from your client and then using that information to offer them later appropriate upsells.
+The following way to ensure you’re efficient and effective with your upselling is to keep the upsell options limited.

 Professional Photo Product Upselling Setup

-Worse yet, the more upsell options you offer, the more you start to sound like a dirty salesmen.
-Keep upsell (and/or cross-sell) options limited and appropriate to ensure their success and effectiveness.
+Worse yet, the more upsell options you offer, the more you start to sound like a dirty salesperson.
+So keep upselling (and cross-sell) options limited and appropriate to ensure their success and effectiveness.

-In a perfect world, upsell opportunities will just present themselves naturally, as in the examples scenarios provided above.
-We undertand this isn’t always how it works, but never feel desperate and try to force the issue.
+In a perfect world, upsell opportunities will present themselves naturally, as in the examples scenarios provided above.
+We understand this isn’t always how it works, but never feel desperate and try to force the issue.

 Likewise, don’t offer a million options thinking you’ll ‘cover all the bases’.
-This, too, will make it seem like you’re trying too hard and ultimately frustrate your client(s)(and, only frustrate you trying to keep track of everything).
+This will also make it seem like you’re trying too hard and ultimately frustrate your client(s)(and only frustrate you trying to keep track of everything).

 BONUS: Don’t Overdo It